- Supportive Periodontal Care

 - How often should you have supportive periodontal care visits?

 - What is the relationship between your dentist and Drs.
-Wright, Le or Moran?
+Moran and Wright?

 Supportive Periodontal Care

 After Drs.
-Wright, Le or Moran has completed the active phase of periodontal treatment, your periodontal disease will be under control.
-Dr. Moran will provide you with a personalized maintenance program of care to keep your gums healthy.
+Moran and Wright have completed the active phase of periodontal treatment, your periodontal disease will be under control.
+Drs.
+Moran and Wright will provide you with a personalized maintenance program of care to keep your gums healthy.

 Maintenance therapy is an ongoing program designed to prevent disease in the gum tissues and bone supporting your teeth.
 Adherence to a program of conscientious home oral care and regularly scheduled maintenance therapy visits with your dentist and Drs.
-Wright, Le or Moran will give you an excellent chance of keeping your teeth for your lifetime.
+Moran and Wright will give you an excellent chance of keeping your teeth for your lifetime.

 Why is supportive periodontal care important?